nocturlab/setup-vlang-action/README.md

 # setup-vlang-action
-Github Action that allow you to compile v programs without the use of docker (because it's very slow)
+GitHub Action that allows you to compile V programs without the use of Docker (because it's very slow).

 ## Usage
-You just have to setup your workflow like this :
+You just have to setup your workflow like this:

 ```yml
 # file: .github/workflows/vlang-build-pipeline.yml